A Ladywell Walk

 london-footprints.co.uk

-A circular walk from Ladywell Station including the Waterlink Way, Brockley & Ladywell Cemetery and Hilly Fields.
+A circular walk featuring the Waterlink Way, Brockley & Ladywell Cemetery and Hilly Fields.
+Also included are buildings from the Lewisham Workhouse (now University Hospital) and Bermondsey Institution.
+Instructions are given from Ladywell Station but Crofton Park is on the route.
 The distance is 3.5 miles plus the cemetery circuit.

 On exiting the station go up to Ladywell Road and turn right

-The premises of an adhesives company are in Art Deco style.
 The bridge over the railway marks the site of the Holy Well or Well of Our Lady.
 This was in existance in 1472 and ran dry in 1855.
 St Mary's Centre was built in 1891 and extended in 1988.
-The former Ladywell Baths were opened in 1884.
+The former Ladywell Baths were opened in 1884 and last used in the 1960s.
 The houses opposite date to 1857 when Ladywell Station was built.
 The Coroner's Court was constructed in 1894 and the former police station in 1899.
-On the opposite corner Ladywell House was the former vicarage built in 1693 for Dean George Stanhope.
+On the opposite corner Ladywell House was the vicarage built in 1693 for Dean George Stanhope.
 It was extended in 1881 and 1895 and has a fine garden.
 It was converted to office use in 1981.

 Right into the High Street